aminjares/Game-2338/GameReview6.md

 ## Game Review 6

-## Game Title: Dirk Valentine
+## Game Title: Dirk Valentine (PC)

 ## Summary

-Dirk Valentine is a side scrUseolling platform game made by Nitrome.
+Dirk Valentine is a side scrolling platform game made by Nitrome.
 Dirk Valentine can his grapling hook to create platforms and to attack the war machine enemies.